- Military Life Cycle

 Military services education assistance programs

-Each branch of the military offers education assistance programs for their service members and dependents.
+Each branch of the military offers education assistance programs for their service members and immediate family members.
 Here are some examples:

 - Navy-Marine Corps Relief Society Education Assistance Program: The NMCRS Education Assistance Program offers interest-free loans and grants ranging from $500 to $3,000 per academic year to spouses of active-duty and retired service members for undergraduate programs at an accredited two- or four-year institution.

-- Army Emergency Relief Spouse Education Assistance Program: The Army’s Spouse Education Assistance Program is a need-based scholarship program that assists Army spouses in obtaining their first undergraduate degree.
+- Army Emergency Relief Spouse Education Assistance Program: The Mrs. Patty Shinseki Spouse Scholarship Program is a need-based scholarship program that assists Army spouses in obtaining their first undergraduate degree.
 They may receive assistance for up to four academic years of full-time study or eight academic years of part-time study if they meet the eligibility criteria.

 There are plenty of scholarships and grants available to military spouses awarded by nonprofit and federal agencies, such as: